Penny Brohn UK: Early Struggles and Recovery

 In 1990, a flawed report called the Chilvers Report nearly closed the BCHC for good.
 The report claimed a higher death rate for patients that attended to the BCHC's methods compared to those that did more conventional treatments alone.
 As a result of the bad publicity, classes closed and donations dried up until the Bristol program actually suspended in 1991.
-This devastated morale until Dr. Catherine Zollman discredited the report for using unfair comparisons based on wide age differences, as well as disease progression differences.
+This devastated morale until Dr. Catherine Zollman (as at March 2024 - Integrative Director at Penny Brohn - previously Director of Medical Education Service at Research Council for Complementary Medicine) discredited the report for using unfair comparisons based on wide age differences, as well as disease progression differences.